 The symptoms of a melatonin overdose will vary from person to person.
 Some people may find that too much melatonin may actually cause them to be more awake, which is the opposite of its intended purpose.

 Others find that taking too much melatonin causes them to feel extremely sleepy during unintended times or cause intense dreams or nightmares.

 Some additional symptoms of a melatonin overdose may include:

 Blood pressure medications may decrease a person’s natural production of melatonin, which may prompt them to take melatonin to help offset the imbalance.
 However, melatonin can cause changes in blood pressure, including unsafe and unexpected spikes.

-According to Sleep.org, an adult typically begins with a dose of between two-tenths of a milligram (mg) and 5 mg.
-If this dose is well-tolerated but not effective, the person can slowly increase the dose until they get the desired results.
+A typical dose of melatonin is between 1 mg and 5 mg.
+An adult typically takes a lower dose at first, and if this is well-tolerated but not effective, the person can slowly increase the dose until they get the desired results.

 The same dose may cause unwanted side effects in one individual while not making a noticeable difference in another adult.
 Age, weight, and overall sensitivity to the supplement affect how much melatonin a person should take.